johnedstone/gphotos-upload/README.md

 __Original gphotos-upload Readme is further down below.
 New features of fork are listed here__

 ## Current Issues
-* 02-Apr-2020: noted OverflowError on Linux, with 2.5GB mp4, but not on Windows.
-Investigating
 * 02-Apr-2020: these files are being uploaded at the original size (per API documentation), and will be counted agains storage limits.
 Go to settings -> recover and choose compress storage.

+## Fixed
+* 02-Apr-2020: noted OverflowError on Linux, with 2.5GB mp4, but not on Windows.
+Implemented chunked data for requests.post()

 ## Features of this fork:
 * Using pathlib, upload.py is now compatible on Linux and Windows